 As interesting, in my mind, was seeing how these skyscrapers slot in alongside older brick buildings, some of which have stood since the city’s beginnings.

 You won’t need a car to travel around Chicago as it’s an easy city to explore on foot and by public transport.
 Once you’re ready to begin the drive, you can pick up your hire car downtown before making your way to the start of the route, which is just around the corner.

 From Chicago, it takes two and a half hours through prairies and farmland to reach Springfield, the capital of Illinois.

-Despite its proximity to Chicago, Springfield feels a world away, its red brick architecture an interesting contrast to the Windy City’s sprawling high rises.
-I’d recommend spending a night here after a day exploring.
+Despite its proximity to Chicago, Springfield feels a world away, its red-brick architecture a contrast to the Windy City’s high rises.

 Springfield or Branson?

 Devil's Elbow Bridge on the original Route 66